HTBox/allReady/CONTRIBUTING.md

 ###Configure the web project

 The AllReady project relies on configuration settings at runtime, such as whether to use a local database or a Azure SQL Database for data storage, whether to load sample data, default accounts information, and credentials for connecting to other services.
 Though these settings can be stored in the project's config.json file, doing so makes it easier to accidentally expose secrets.
-ASP.NET 5 includes a secrets manager tool, which should be used to locally store settings in your user account.
+ASP.NET Core includes a secrets manager tool, which should be used to locally store settings in your user account.
 When you publish the project to Azure Web Apps, you will need to set these same values as app settings in your web app.

 **Note:** currently the codebase does not include any 'secret' values in configuration.
 Since we deploy both a dev and live site for this project via HTBox, we will configure 'production' values for testing and production environments.
 Additionally, we are working on how to best support open development with identity providers listed below for all contributors and will update this information when a full solution is found.